Recipe For Brioche

 - Room temperature – Thaw at room temperature for 2 to 3 hours.

-Shape the brioche a tete
+Shape the brioche à tête

 Pro tip – You can also use a muffin pan or mini cake pans. - Shape

-- Using your fingers poke a hole in the center of the large ball (body) and poke the small ball (head) through it. (see video)
+- Method 1 – Press each ball with your fingers to create a slightly oblong shape (like a snowman with a big head and small body).
+Using your fingers, poke a hole in the center of the large ball (body) and poke the small ball (head) through it. (see video)

-- Divide each ball into two – one large and one small.
+- Method 2 – Divide each ball into two – one large and one small.
+Make a hole in the large ball.
+Then, place the small ball on top of the large ball.

 Proof and bake

-- About 10 minutes before baking, preheat the oven at 375°F / 190°C / Gas Mark 5.
+- About 10 minutes before baking, preheat the oven to 375°F / 190°C / Gas Mark 5.

 - Brush each brioche with egg wash and sprinkle with sugar pearls.
 Bake for 20 to 25 minutes or until lightly golden brown on top.